William Scully (Irish-American landlord): Early life

-Scully was the fifth son and ninth child of Denys and Catherine Scully, an old prominent Catholic family of landowners involved in bitter disputes in County Tipperary, Ireland.
-His oldest brother was murdered in one of them.
+Scully was the fifth son and ninth child of Denys and Catherine Scully, members of a prominent Catholic family of landowners involved in bitter disputes in County Tipperary, Ireland.
+His oldest brother was murdered in one of these disputes.

 Career

-Scully started by buying unused land warrants given to veterans of the Mexican-American War.
-He then worked with new railroads which had land grants.
-They needed farmers on their lands.
-Scully was attractive because he bought large quantities of land and promptly set up farms for tenants to rent.
+Scully began by buying unused land warrants given to veterans of the Mexican-American War.
+He then worked with new railroads which had land grants and needed farmers on their lands.
+Scully was attractive to them because he bought large quantities of land and promptly set up farms for tenants to rent.

-In 1851 he added more than twenty-one thousand acres to his Illinois holdings, which became the basis for his tremendous wealth.
-By the time of his death in 1906 he owned 225,000 acres in Illinois, Kansas, Nebraska, and Missouri.
-He was the largest landowner in the United States.
-His field agents worked with 1,200 tenants who paid cash rent for one year at a time; most were saving up to buy land from someone who would sell it.
+In 1851, he added more than twenty-one thousand acres to his Illinois holdings, which became the basis of his tremendous wealth.
+By the time of his death in 1906, he owned 225,000 acres in Illinois, Kansas, Nebraska, and Missouri making him the largest landowner in the United States.
+His field agents worked with 1,200 tenants who paid cash rent for one year at a time; most of whom were saving to buy land from someone willing to sell.

-His reputation was as a strict, legalistic and harsh landlord, creating resentments.
-He demanded tenants keep up with the latest technical innovations.
+His reputation was that of a strict, legalistic and harsh landlord, which created resentment.
+He demanded that tenants keep up with the latest technical innovations.
 His descendants continue to own the properties.